-That’s just one of the many truth bombs being dropped during the world premier of the Cardiovascular Docu-Class hosted by my friend, Jonathan Landsman.
+And that’s just one of the many truths that will be discussed during the world premiere of the Cardiovascular Docu-Class hosted by my friend, Jonathan Landsman.
 It’s FREE from March 1-9, 2022, so register NOW while it’s still FREE!

 Most people don’t know this but, cholesterol is ESSENTIAL for life.
 For example, female, male, and adrenal hormones and Vitamin D are just a few of the critical things your body makes from cholesterol.

 Here are the 6 surprising contributors to cardiovascular disease that have much more of a connection to heart health than cholesterol does…

 - Working at a desk: A 12-year study published in the Journal of the American College of Cardiology suggests that people who sit for 10 hours a day are more likely to have a heart attack or stroke.
 So if you sit at a desk for 8 hours a day, and sit in your car commuting 2 hours a day, that’s an issue.

-- Being indoors: Cross-sectional studies have reported that vitamin D deficiency is associated with increased risk of high blood pressure, heart failure, and coronary artery disease.
+- Being indoors: Cross-sectional studies have reported that vitamin D deficiency is associated with an increased risk of high blood pressure, heart failure, and coronary artery disease.

 - Loneliness: A study published in 2016, by the journal Heart showed that loneliness and social isolation were associated with a 29% increased risk of having a heart attack and 32% greater risk of a stroke – similar to light smoking or obesity!

 - Root canals: Root-canaled teeth are silent incubators for highly toxic bacteria which can raise inflammation in the bloodstream and even cause cardiovascular damage!